School of Law

 Points of Pride

-The School’s student competition teams continue to shine on the national stage, with last year's Trial Team winning a trip to the national competition in Austin, Texas.
+- The School’s student competition teams continue to shine on the national stage, with last year's National Moot Court Team placing second in the regional competition and finishing in the top sixteen nationally.

 UM Foundation Support

-The graduating class of 2011 launched the inaugural Third-Year Class Gift Campaign, which received contributions from close to 50% of the class.
+- The graduating class of 2012 continued the Third-Year Class Gift Campaign, which received contributions from over 70% of the class.

 To make a gift to the School of Law today, please complete the form below.